uber-archive/makisu/README.md

 ### Bazel

 We were inspired by the Bazel project in early 2017.
 It is one of the first few tools that could build Docker compatible images without using Docker or any form of containerizer.
-It works very well with a subset of Docker build commands given a Bazel build file.
-However, it does not support `RUN`, making it hard to support more complex workflows.
+It works very well with a subset of Docker build scenarios given a Bazel build file.
+However, it does not support `RUN`, making it hard to replace most docker build workflows.

 ### Kaniko

 Kaniko provides good compatibility with Docker and executes build commands in userspace without the need for Docker daemon, although it must still run inside a container.
-Kaniko is tightly integrated with Kubernetes, and manages secrets with Google Cloud Credential, making it a competent tool for individual developers who are already using Kubernetes.
-However, Makisu's more flexible caching features make it optimal for higher build volume across many repos and developers.
+Kaniko offers smooth integration with Kubernetes, making it a competent tool for Kubernetes users.
+On the other hand, Makisu has some performance tweaks for large images (especially those with node_modules), allows cache to expire, and offers more control over cache generation through #!COMMIT, make it optimal for complex workflows.

 ### BuildKit